 Heartache blanketed the family twice in a span of two years when son Vincent Ray died on Sept.
 22, 1944 at the tender age of four-and-a-half months, and son John Daniel passed at birth on Aug.
 6, 1946.

-The family made its home in Normalville, where Chick labored as a miner for the White Bridge Coal Company.
+The family made its home for years in Normalville, where Chick labored as a miner for the White Bridge Coal Company.

 On Feb.
 18, 1971, Chick died at the age of 64 in Connellsville State General Hospital.
 An obituary in the Courier noted that he was survived by 18 grandchildren.